How Many Showings Does It Take to Sell a House on Average?

 You’re not alone in dreading the lack of privacy and added stress of showings, and there is an alternative.

-In recent years, a group of companies called iBuyers have made it easier to sell your house almost completely online and without the need for showings. iBuyers use technology to value homes and provide near-instant offers on homes they’re willing to buy.
+In recent years, a group of companies called iBuyers have made it easier to sell your house almost completely online and without the need for showings. iBuyers use technology to value homes and provide near-instant offers on homes they’re willing to buy, typically those in good condition in areas with homogenous housing.

 HomeLight offers iBuying services through our Simple Sale platform.
-If you’d prefer not to market your home, try requesting a cash offer from Simple Sale.
+If you’d prefer not to market your home, you can request a no-obligation cash offer from Simple Sale.

 With Simple Sale, you can skip repairs, staging, and even showing your home.
 Tell us a bit about what type of home you’re selling, how much work it needs, and how soon you want to sell.

-Then we’ll provide you with a cash offer within 48 hours.
-If you accept the offer, you can close in as little as 10 days and pick a flexible move-out date.
+Then, we’ll present you with an all-cash offer within 24 hours.
+If you accept the offer, you can close the sale in as little as 10 days.
+You can also avoid the dreaded double move by selecting a move-out date that fits your schedule, up to 30 days after closing.
 We provide cash offers for homes all over the country in almost any condition.

 Top factors that affect showing volume

 The average number of showings needed to sell a house might be higher than what you hope to see, but these are simply estimates.
-And a good real estate agent can help you attract a quick offer, reducing the number of times a house has to be shown.
+A good real estate agent can help you attract a quick offer, reducing the number of times a house has to be shown.

-“In a regular market, we say that after 10 showings, if you don’t have an offer in hand, your home is either priced incorrectly or marketed incorrectly,” she says.
+“In a regular market, we say that after 10 showings, if you don’t have an offer in hand, your home is either priced incorrectly or marketed incorrectly,” says Harrington.

-Below we’ll review more in depth how these factors can influence showing volume.
+Ahead, we’ll review how these factors can influence showing volume.

 Market conditions

-In a buyer’s market (defined as more than six months of inventory), you see more homes for sale than buyers.
-Buyers have a greater selection of homes to choose from and this may result in reduced showing activity per home.
+In a buyer’s market (defined as more than six months of inventory), there are more homes for sale than buyers.
+Buyers have a greater selection of homes to choose from, which may result in reduced showing activity per home.
 These showings might span over a longer period.

 In a seller’s market (defined as less than six months of inventory), there are significantly fewer homes for sale than buyers.
 You may experience a rush of showings as soon as your home hits the market.
 Or, your first showing could lead to an offer since buyers know they are under heightened pressure to make a decision.